Oregon healthcare exchange website never worked, has no subscribers

 Oregon’s online exchange has remained inaccessible to the public, requiring the state to sign up applicants the old-fashioned way, using paper forms.
 This has made comparison shopping more difficult for consumers and severely slowed the enrollment process.

-“Oregonians have questions,” state Senate President Peter Courtney, a Democrat, said on Tuesday.
+“Oregonians have questions,” said state Senate President Peter Courtney, a Democrat, in a written statement on Tuesday.
 “What went wrong with the rollout?
 How are they going to fix it?
 When are they going to get it right?
 Is the website contractor doing everything it can?
 Our people need to know.”

-Courtney urged state lawmakers to “ask the hard questions” of officials overseeing the state’s healthcare exchange at a pair of legislative hearings on Wednesday.
+Courtney urged state lawmakers to “ask the hard questions” of officials overseeing the state’s healthcare exchange, and the Oregon Health Authority, at a pair of legislative hearings on the program scheduled for Wednesday.

-Appearing at one of those hearings, Cover Oregon Executive Director Rocky King told a joint House-Senate committee that goals set for the state’s exchange were overly ambitious given the short time afforded its designers.

-“We took a four- or five-year project and tried to condense it into two, two-and-a-half years,” King said.
-“We’re not broken, it’s just not done.”

-While he remains “laser focused” on getting the exchange fully functional, his staff is proceeding as if the website will remain offline through the open-enrollment period ending March 31, King said.

-In the meantime, the state has resorted to urging would-be subscribers to fill out applications that are between nine and 19 pages long by hand, Cover Oregon spokesman Michael Cox said.
+With its online insurance marketplace out of commission and unavailable to the public indefinitely, the state has resorted to urging would-be subscribers to fill out applications that are between nine and 19 pages long by hand, said Michael Cox, a spokesman for Cover Oregon.

 As part of that effort, staff members from his office are fanning out to hotel conference rooms and other venues across the state over the next week to help prospective enrollees complete the forms, he said.

-Note: (This story has been corrected to fix spelling of Barack in first paragraph)